cyberark/ansible-conjur-collection/CONTRIBUTING.md

     - Create a PR with these changes

 - Create an annotated tag with the new version, formatted as `v##.##.##`
-    - This will kick off an automated script which publish the release to [Ansible Galaxy](https://galaxy.ansible.com/cyberark/conjur)
+    - This will kick off an automated script which will publish the release to [Ansible Galaxy](https://galaxy.ansible.com/cyberark/conjur)

 - Create the release on GitHub for that tag